Due diligence reporting tool

 How frequently are client statements produced?

-Client statements are produced on a quarterly basis.
+Client statements are produced on a quarterly basis and distributed around two weeks after the end of the reporting period.
 The reporting periods are:

 • 6 April – 5 July